cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - dynamic terrain and scenery loading strategy (useful for slower computers)
 - enable customized tooltips for cabview controls, by adding a Label ( "string" ) line in the cabview control block in the .cvf file, by Jindrich
 - commands to selectively throw facing or trailing switches, see http://www.elvastower.com/forums/index.php?/topic/34991-opposite-switch-throwing-with-g-key/page__view__findpost__p__270291
-- NEW: bug fix for https://bugs.launchpad.net/or/+bug/1922480 Wrong subpath selected after join and split
+- bug fix for https://bugs.launchpad.net/or/+bug/1922480 Wrong subpath selected after join and split
-- NEW: locomotive and train elevator, see http://www.elvastower.com/forums/index.php?/topic/35082-locomotive-and-train-elevator/#entry271012
+- locomotive and train elevator, see http://www.elvastower.com/forums/index.php?/topic/35082-locomotive-and-train-elevator/#entry271012
+- NEW: preliminary bug fix for http://www.elvastower.com/forums/index.php?/topic/35112-problem-with-tcs-scripts-and-timetable-mode/